29 Brilliant Ways to Use Vinegar That May Surprise You

 Steam makes short work of cleaning the inside of a microwave oven.
-To clean your microwave, place a glass bowl filled 1/4 cup vinegar plus 1 cup water inside, and zap the mixture for five minutes on the highest setting.
+To clean your microwave, place a glass bowl filled with 1/4 cup vinegar plus 1 cup water, and zap the mixture for five minutes on the highest setting.
 Once the bowl cools, dip a cloth or sponge into the liquid and use it to wipe away stains and splatters on the interior.

 Use the acidity of vinegar to tenderize meat.
 I add several tablespoons to pot roast, soups, and stews.
 If you have balsamic vinegar it will add a wonderful flavor, but white vinegar tenderizes just as well.
 Your guests will think you are serving them filet mignon.

 Go over the bricks with a damp cloth dipped in 1 cup white vinegar mixed with 1-gallon warm water.
 Your hearth will look so good you’ll wonder why you didn’t do this sooner!
 You can use the same process on brick flooring, too.